Generalized Hierarchical Bayesian Segmentation with Irregular Designs, Multi-Sequence Hierarchies, and Grouped/Latent-Group Designs: Experiments and results

+We use a publicly available cell-type CpG atlas (Loyfer et al., 2023) that reports per-CpG methylation $\beta$-values $y_t\in(0,1)$ together with read-coverage information that can be used as per-CpG precision $\phi_t$.
+Along the genome coordinate, blocks of nearly-constant methylation alternate with sharp transitions between hypomethylated and hypermethylated regions.
+This exercises the §\ref{sec:families} Beta-response quadrature block: a one-dimensional Gauss--Legendre rule on $\mu\in(0,1)$ suffices, and per-CpG coverage enters through $\phi_t$.

-\paragraph{What is still needed before external submission.} The empirical archive is strong enough to validate the internal logic of the method, but a submission-ready experimental section should still add at least three components: a real-data benchmark, comparisons against strong frequentist and Bayesian baselines, and ablations for prior choices such as $p(k)$ and the length factor $g$.
-Those results are not present in the uploaded project, so they are not claimed here.
+\paragraph{What is still needed before external submission.} The empirical archive plus the four real-data illustrations above are sufficient to validate the core claims of the method.
+A submission-ready experimental section should still add at least three components: (i) quantitative head-to-head comparison against strong frequentist baselines (PELT, wild binary segmentation, SMUCE) and strong Bayesian baselines (RJMCMC following \citet{green1995rjMCMC}, Fearnhead's exact DP \citep{fearnhead2006exact}); (ii) ablations over the partition prior $p(k)$ and the length factor $g$ on the real-data benchmarks above; and (iii) a scaling study that pushes $n$ into the tens of thousands, exploring the memory-time trade-offs documented in Remark~\ref{rem:mem-time}.